armansat/aws-bootcamp-cruddur-2023/journal/week0.md

 • I watched a video by Chirag on the considerations to keep in mind when spending money during the bootcamp.

 • I also watched a video by Ashish on security considerations during the bootcamp.
 Furthermore, I had previously set up an AWS Organization and made the Bootcamp account as a subaccount.
-I wrote an article about it.
 Additionally, I enabled MFA for the root user and reviewed my IAM policies for any changes.
 I confirmed that none of my policies were affected and needed to be updated.

 • I created an IAM Admin user with a unique login alias and also generated an Access Key/Secret pair for this user.
 Additionally, I tried using the AWS CloudShell.
 I installed the AWS CLI for Gitpod by following a video tutorial.
 I manually installed it and also edited the ".gitpod.yml" file to ensure that it automatically installs if the environment restarts.